amrvac/amrvac/doc/python_datfiles.md

 The default directory is `regridded_files`, which will be created in the same folder as the current script if it is not present.
 Subsequently, the reader will load this regridded data if the script is executed again.

-The data can then be accesses by calling the corresponding name in the `ad` dictionary, for example:
+The data can then be accessed by calling the corresponding name in the `ad` dictionary, for example:

     rho = ad['rho']